alexisrsantos/immigrant_selection/README.md

 ![Visualization](Figure_1.jpg)

 ## Data
-### Data are included in the in the New Immigrant Survey - Sections [A (Demographics)](https://nis.princeton.edu/downloads/codebook/Adult/A-adult-codebook.pdf) and [D (Health)](https://nis.princeton.edu/downloads/codebook/Adult/D-adult-codebook.pdf)
+### Data are from the in the New Immigrant Survey - Sections [A (Demographics)](https://nis.princeton.edu/downloads/codebook/Adult/A-adult-codebook.pdf) and [D (Health)](https://nis.princeton.edu/downloads/codebook/Adult/D-adult-codebook.pdf)

 Data can be accessed through: https://nis.princeton.edu/

 ## Process

-* Respondents are selected from top-sending countries (A9Amo).
+* Respondents are from top-five sending countries (A9Amo).
 * We stratify by self-reported health (d1).
 * We show the distribution of Health compared to those in home country (d112).
 * Sampling weights were applied to produce nationally representative estimates (niswgtsamp1).